EdwinTun98/tp/docs/UserGuide.md

 - Category and date parameters are optional!
     * If no category is given, the expense will be tagged as "uncategorized".
     * Similarly, if no date is given, the expense will be tagged as "no date".
+    * If overall Budget is not set when adding expenses, will prompt user to set overall budget

 Example 1: `addExp Honey $/20.25 c/Food d/30-03-25`